heatherbooker/blog/_posts/2017-02-28-xiannys-awesome-jekyll-post-generator.md

 ![it has a lot of exclamation points. because i wanted it.]({{ site.url }}/assets/img/post-generator-wanted.png)

-And then, in checking out the Blaggregator feed (that I finally added myself to! \*cue emoji with monkey covering its eyes\*), I came upon Xianny's blog post where she wrote the PERFECT SCRIPT!
-You should definitely [read it](http://journal.xianny.com/2017/02/21/autogen-jekyll-new-post.html)!
+And then, in checking out the Blaggregator feed (that I finally added myself to! \*cue emoji with monkey covering its eyes\*), I came upon Xianny's blog post where she wrote the PERFECT SCRIPT! ~~You should definitely [read it](http://journal.xianny.com/2017/02/21/autogen-jekyll-new-post.html)!
 Go.
-Right now.
+Right now.~~ Link is dead! :'(

 This was beyond perfect.
 I am so happy right now.